Today, diners open Google Maps before they open a menu. Itās basically a new street corner for restaurant discovery.

 User-generated content boosts trust and adds freshness to your profile.
 When diners tag your location on social media or upload photos to your profile:

-- Google notices increased engagement
+- Google notices increased engagement.

-- Your listing gains more visibility
+- Your listing gains more visibility.

-- Social proof increases trust
+- Social proof increases trust.

 Encouraging guests to upload content turns your happy customers into digital brand ambassadors.